alibaba/GraphScope/docs/graphscope_positioning.md

 In comparison, GraphScope has a [loosely-coupled](./overview.md) design, which integrates three engines - GAE for analytical processing, GIE for graph queries, and GLE for learning.
-The non-trivial integration features a common programming interface on top to fulfil a complex graph pipeline that can involve one or more types of workloads, and a distributed storage layer [vineyard](https://v6d.io) for efficient, copy-free in-memory data movements across the engines.
+The non-trivial integration features a common programming interface on top for easily implement a complex graph pipeline that can involve one or more types of workloads, and a distributed storage layer [vineyard](https://v6d.io) for efficient, copy-free in-memory data movements across the engines.
 Compared to the one-system design, GraphScope has demonstrated superior performance due to the separated computing engine.